-- Study Rooms are occupied on a first come, first served basis.
-Study Rooms may not be reserved in advance.
+- The Walgreens Study Room may be booked up to one week in advance.
+Patrons may book this room in advance once per week.
 The Library reserves the right to allocate a Study Room for a Library sponsored program or meeting.

-- Study Rooms may be booked for four hours at a time.
+- The Lions and Rotary Study Rooms may be booked for four hours at a time.
+The Walgreens Study Room may be booked for two hours at a time online, and for four hours in person.
 After that time, a person or group may continue for an additional one hour if no one is waiting for the room.

 - Users may not move tables or chairs into or remove them from Study Rooms without permission.

 - No alcoholic beverages, tobacco products or food may be used in the Study Rooms.
 Only covered drinks are allowed.

 - Windows may not be opened in any Study Room.

 - If an electric heater or fan is used, it must be turned off and unplugged before leaving the Study Room.

 - All Study Rooms must be vacated 15 minutes prior to closing.